ember-learn/guides-source/guides/v3.5.0/tutorial/service.md

 Now implement the service as follows.
-The main API will be an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) called `getMapElement`, that returns a HTML element containing a rendered map for the given location.
+The main API will be an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) called `getMapElement`, that returns an HTML element containing a rendered map for the given location.
 We want the function to be async so we can call the remote geocode API and wait for its result.
 Notice the `await` keyword in the code below when we call `geocode.fetCoordinates`.